Here's How to Get Fit on a Budget

 Whenever I hear someone wanting to get fit, they always complain about how expensive healthy foods are.

 Eating healthy doesn't mean you have to cash your whole paycheck.
 Sticking to budget-friendly groceries means you can buy great sources of nutrition without having to donate a kidney.

 Related - Build a Better Body On $7 Per Day

 When it comes to getting more bang for your buck, there are a few things you can do.

-Planning your meals out in advance is nice because you can buy foods you will consume that week.
-Instead of just buying everything in the grocery store to restock your kitchen, you are only buying what you are going to eat.
+Planning your meals out in advance is fiscally responsible because you can buy foods you will consume that week.

 As you get better with planning your meals out, you can start coming up with ways to use a protein in different ways.
 For example, some ground beef could be used to make taco meat and brown rice, a hamburger patty, or you could make a nice baked potato topped with ground beef.

 As you get more experience cooking, you'll be able to plan out chicken enchiladas and then later on in the week have some chicken and rice without getting tired of eating chicken.

 Since you've planned your meals, leftovers won't be a thing.